ednieuw/Fibonacci-ESP32-C3-S3-Clock/README.md

 Fibonacci clock with an ESP32 C3 or S3

 ![PrototypeS3](https://github.com/ednieuw/Fibonacci-ESP32-C3-S3-Clock/assets/12166816/cade51cf-ec1c-4248-b3cf-6d65ba484731)
-Prototype
+<br>Prototype

-A clock that displays time in colours.
+A clock that displays time in colours according a [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
 ![IMG_6128](https://github.com/ednieuw/Fibonacci-ESP32-C3-S3-Clock/assets/12166816/e79ee14f-d8e0-469f-83f9-d1d13a5135cf)

 Time is synchronized with the Network Time Protocol (NTP) from the internet.
 Settings can be controlled with a webpage, a PC or a Bluetooth Low Energy (BLE) serial terminal app installed on a phone, PC or tablet.